Header image of final prototype

 A/B Test Data:

-Google Analytics showed that the number of clicks on the “Add Sample to Cart” button (located in the upper section of the page) stayed flat between the new and old design.
+Google Analytics revealed that the number of clicks on the “Add Sample to Cart” button (located in the upper section of the page) stayed flat between the new and old design.

 Problem Hypothesis: